zachtsk/retail-markdown-game/README.md

 This simulation is designed to demonstrate the price discovery process in a simple a retail context.

 Each round, you can set a price that 100 potential buyers will evaluate.
-The probability that any individual will buy the product at the given price is set using a randomized log linear price curve.
+The probability that any individual will buy the product at the set price is determined using a randomized log linear price curve.

 Check out the [live demo](https://zachtsk.github.io/markdown-simulation).